hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 **Fabric:** 30D
 **Fabric bottom:** 70D

-The Ther-a-Rest NeoAir XTherm is a sleeping pad for late spring, winter or early spring.
+The Therm-a-Rest NeoAir XTherm is a sleeping pad for late spring, winter or early spring.
 However, in Scandinavia it is my go-to sleeping bag throughout the year.

 <a href="https://www.rei.com/product/881575/therm-a-rest-neoair-xtherm-sleeping-pad"><button type="button" class="btn btn-danger">Read more about the Therm-a-Rest NeoAir XTherm</button></a>